akhtarvision/orientation-aware-firearm-detection/README.md

 We provide necessaery files to run test script using our model.
 Download our model from this [link](https://drive.google.com/file/d/1ShZoCTfoBga9j0y-GPINOFgdf1x8Ti9t/view?usp=sharing).
 Put it into .../data/faster_rcnn_models directory.

 Replace the cfg, test in fast rcnn folder.
 Also replace the prototxt file for test with the provided one.
+Also put images in .../data/demo folder.

-After installation and setup, to run the test file:
+After installation and setup, to run the test file.
+Place it into .../tools directory:
 ```python demo_firearms.py```